 - Inhalants: common household products such as

 Behavioral Counselling at Drug Abuse Treatment Centers

-Behavioral Counselling is focused on human behavior and seems to destroy unwanted or maladaptive performance.
+Behavioral counseling focuses on human behavior and destroys unwanted or maladaptive performance.
 Typically this type of treatment is done for those with behavioral problems or mental health situations that involve unwanted behavior.
-Examples of this include addictions, anxiety, phobias, and obsessive-compulsive disorder.
+Examples include addictive drug abuse, anxiety, phobias, and obsessive-compulsive disorder.

 Get Your Life Back

-Behavioral approaches help engage people in drug abuse treatment, provide incentives for them to remain abstinent, modify their attitudes and behaviors related to drug abuse, and increase their life skills to handle stressful circumstances and environmental cues that may trigger intense cravings for drugs and prompt another cycle of compulsive abuse.
-Below are several behavioral therapies that have shown to be effective in addressing substance abuse (effectiveness with particular drugs of abuse is denoted in parentheses).
+Behavioral approaches help engage people in drug abuse treatment, provide incentives to remain abstinent, modify their attitudes and behaviors related to drug abuse, and increase their life skills to handle stressful circumstances and environmental cues that may trigger intense cravings for drugs and prompt another cycle of compulsive abuse.
+Below are several behavioral therapies that have shown effectiveness in addressing substance abuse (effectiveness with particular drugs of abuse is denoted in parentheses).

-- Acceptance includes the realization that drug addiction is a chronic, progressive disease over which one has no control, that life has become unmanageable because of drugs, that willpower alone is insufficient to overcome the problem, and that abstinence is the only alternative.
+- Acceptance includes the realization that drug and alcohol dependence is a chronic, progressive disease over which one has no control, that life has become unmanageable because of drugs, that willpower alone is insufficient to overcome the problem, and that abstinence is the only alternative.

 - Active involvement in 12-step meetings and related activities.
 While the efficacy of 12-step programs (and 12-step facilitation) in treating alcohol dependence has been established, the research on its usefulness for other forms of substance abuse is more preliminary.
 Still, the treatment appears promising for helping drug abusers sustain recovery.